 It’s vital for young kids and older youth to have solid associations with family and other people.
-Get to know your children and spend quality time with them, even if it is short.
+As mentioned also in KidsHealth.org, get to know your children and spend quality time with them, even if it is short.
 For example, you are talking to them during dinner time.

 An individual who is reliably present in a youngster’s life assumes an essential job in helping him develop flexibility.
 This individual, likely a parent or other relative, is somebody your kid invests a great deal of energy with and who is also the one he can go to for assistance.

 You can also help your kids make sound decisions.
 Challenge their minds on how to tackle issues that will emerge.

 Helping Your Kids Become Confident

 Commend them for their good deeds.
 Perceive their endeavors just as what they accomplish.